Joseph J. DiPasquale

 - Mr. DiPasquale served as the chapter 11 trustee for 71 Clinton, Inc., in the bankruptcy estate’s sale of an apartment building located in the Lower East Side of Manhattan for approximately $16 million.
 Mr. DiPasquale resolved certain environmental and other issues complicating the transaction.

 - Mr. DiPasquale currenty serves as the independant director of The Chia Co.

 In May 2016, Mr. DiPasquale was recognized as a leader in his field by “Chambers USA 2016”: America’s Leading Lawyers for Business.
 Clients described him as “seasoned,” “polished,” having “creative solutions,” and a “very solid, hard worker with good business judgment.”

-From 2008 through 2016, Mr. DiPasquale was named a “New Jersey Super Lawyer” by New Jersey Monthly Magazine.
-In 2016, Mr. DiPasquale was named to the “New Jersey Top 100” list by Super Lawyers.
+From 2008 through 2017, Mr. DiPasquale was named a “New Jersey Super Lawyer” by New Jersey Monthly Magazine.
+In 2016 and 2017, Mr. DiPasquale was named to the “New Jersey Top 100” list by Super Lawyers.

 Joseph J. DiPasquale was selected by The Best Lawyers in America 2016 and 2017 Editions as one of the “Best Lawyers” in the practice areas of Bankruptcy and Creditor Debtor Rights / Insolvency and Reorganization Law.